-A spring clean means a full clean, and as we enter a new season, that means your wardrobe should be weeded out too.
+But a spring clean should be a full clean.
+And as we enter a new season, that means your wardrobe should be weeded out of unwanted items, too.

-Once you’ve established what will stay and what should go, lay out all the resulting items of clothing on your bed and categorise them under three different areas: Alterations, Charity, and Sell.
+Once you’ve established what will stay and what should go, you’re ready for the next tip to spring clean your wardrobe.
+Simply lay out all the resulting items of clothing on your bed and categorise them under three different areas.
+These are:

-For alterations, get creative.
+For any garments in the ‘alterations’ pile, you’ll need to get creative.
 There’s a lot you can do!
 For example:

 - Dresses that are too short can sometimes be cut into shirts

 - Old jeans you never wear can be transformed into shorts

 - Shoes in colours you don’t like can be dyed